Broko2021/mind-control/2021-Mind_Control-EN.md

 But how then?
 By assembling, we speak of integration, of very many technologies between them, from the most recent ones, nanotechnologies and artificial intelligence in the lead, to some older ones like radiotherapy and hypnosis.

 ## <a name="part-2.1"></a>The body's radio communication
 If I tell you that we can talk to you... directly in your head, as if you had a cell phone in your cortex, or remote control you as if you were a robot... if I add up that these technologies have been around for several years, you would ask me how?
 By controlling the waves that surround us.
-By waves, we mean their hertzian forms, such as those emitted by radio antennas, GSM, the electrical network, television screens, your smartphones, Wi-Fi, Bluetooth, infrared, satellite networks...
+By waves, we mean their hertzian forms, such as those emitted by radio antennas, GSM, the electrical network, television screens, your smartphones, Wi-Fi, Bluetooth, infrared, satellite networks... the complete waves spectrum in the atmosphere, the ionosphere, and under your feet.

 Each of these waves has a more or less penetrating power on the human body.
 For the deepest and most sensitive parts of the body, such as the brain, nanoparticles or proteins can be used as receptors[26], especially in cells[27][28].
 These receptors are then targeted by waves to be stimulated and allow the remote control of the targeted individual by its operator[29][30].